Apis Cor organic 3D printing principle

 It is logical to assume that to create large objects we require large 3D printers.
-For example, like the printers that Winsun company has.
 If we are going to use ideas taken from nature, we need to install a huge printer right on the site of the future house and start printing.

 By the way, this practice is already known.

 Firstly, the bulkiness.
 Since we have decided that printing large buildings is a task for large printers, then imagine the dimensions of such a printer.
 To print the entire building, the printer must be bigger than the object itself.
 Now imagine the transportation of this printing equipment.
 You can even guess how much it will cost.